Monica Rubin Owner

 John Tocabens Guitar Teacher, Bass Guitar Teacher, Drum Teacher, Keys Teacher, Vocal Teacher

 John is a multi-instrumentalist and songwriter from Oceanside, NY.
 With a background deeply rooted in punk and progressive rock, his philosophy is focused on developing the musical acuity and passion of his students.
 A drum student since age six and a self-taught guitarist, John has spent his life studying both the method of music theory as well as the art of songwriting.
 He received his Bachelors degree in music from the City College of NY.
 By focusing on aural development and comprehension, his curriculum is designed to prepare students for the unique challenges that accompany group performance.
 John currently plays guitar in It Came From Space, a Long Island-based post/math rock band.

 Tom Diognardi Assistant Music Director, Guitar Teacher, Bass Guitar Teacher, Keys Teacher, Drum Teacher, Vocal Teacher

 Thomas Diognardi is a multi-instrumentalist, producer and songwriter from Bethpage, NY.
 He's spent the better part of his life performing and touring with various bands, and graduated from the Music Conservatory at SUNY Purchase with his Bachelors Degree in Studio Production.
 Being both a self-taught musician and well-versed in music theory allows Thomas to approach lessons and teaching with a laid-back, yet critical and corrective mindset.
-He currently records/produces local bands out of his home studio while touring and pursuing a career with his band In Loving Memory.
+He currently works out of his home studio as a songwriter/producer, creating tracks for artists on both the local and national level.

 James Terranova began playing music before he learned to speak.
 James is the General Manager at School of Rock Rockville Centre.
 James received his degree in Audio Engineering from I.A.R.
 James is now touring with his band, The Inoculated Canaries, as they prepare for the release of their newest EP, "Trying Times."